drcmda/react-contextual/README.md

 ![](contextual.jpg)

-react-contextual is a tiny (~1KB) [at least when React 16.3.0 drops] store/hoc pattern around [React 16's new context API](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md).
+`react-contextual` is a tiny (~1KB) [at least when React 16.3.0 drops] store/higher-order pattern around [React 16's new context API](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md).

 It provides two things:

-1. a minimal redux-like flux store with setState semantics and central actions
+1. a minimal redux-like store with setState semantics and central actions
 2. helping you to deal with context in general, listening to multiple providers without the nesting, etc.

 # Why

-In the upcoming version React is going to have a new, powerful low-level API for dynamic context distribution.
+In the upcoming version React is going to have a new low-level API for dynamic context distribution.
 The API is built on render props.
-While they are very powerful they can make the codebase unwieldy, especially if you work with several providers that will cover consumers in scores of nested blobs. react-contextual can fix that by mapping context values to component props, similar to how Redux operates.
+While they are very powerful they can make the codebase unwieldy, especially when multiple providers cover context-consumers in scores of nested blobs. `react-contextual` can fix that by mapping context values to component props, similar to how Redux operates.

 Likewise, context makes flux patterns possible that previously would have meant larger dependencies and boilerplate.
-Context can carry setState to new heights by allowing it to freely distribute. react-contextual builds a small flux pattern around that premise but lets React do all the work, which perhaps leads to what could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js).
+Context can carry setState to new heights by allowing it to freely distribute. `react-contextual` builds a small flux pattern around that premise but lets React do all the work, which perhaps leads to what could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js).

 # Installation and usage